ruipgil/grape2d/README.md

-grape2d
+Grape2D
 =======

-A javascript game engine with support to 2D
+A javascript game engine for 2D games.